Corrado Verdelli

-Corrado Verdelli (born 30 September 1963) is an Italian professional football coach and a former player.
+Corrado Verdelli (born 30 September 1963) is an Italian professional football coach and a former player, who played as a defender.

 Playing career

 Verdelli started his senior career with amateur club Oltrepò.
 In 1986, he was signed by Inter Milan, but then sent on loan to Monza in 1987; in his season with Monza, he provided a key contribution to the club's historical promotion to Serie B, and was subsequently awarded with a place in the main Internazionale roster for the 1988–89 season.
 During that season, Verdelli played mostly as a backup, appearing twenty times in the Giovanni Trapattoni-led team that won the Serie A title with just two defeats.
 In 1990, he left Inter Milan for Cremonese, where he played for seven consecutive seasons, became a mainstay and one of the most recognizable footballers of the Grigiorossi team that played in the top flight for four years.
 He retired in 1998 after a lone season with minor league team Fanfulla.